 Call (813) 250-0500.

-Believe it or not, law enforcement officers are even able to use juveniles who are under the age of 18 years old as a confidential informant under certain circumstances.
+Believe it or not, law enforcement officers are even able to use juveniles who are under the age of 18 years old as confidential informants under certain circumstances.

 When the deal breaks down, the officers or prosecutor can be particularly vindictive.
 The role of a criminal defense attorney is to fight against unethical conduct by the law enforcement officer or prosecutorial misconduct by the State Attorney’s Office.